-Before calling Pearson Professional Centres, please check the HS&E Test section of our Urgent messages page for further information about nation and local lockdown restrictions and changes to avoid unnecessary calls, as the call wait time is higher than normal.
+If your test is booked with a Pearson Vue Professional Centre, before calling please check the HS&E Test section of our Urgent messages page for information about lockdown restrictions and changes that may affect you.
+Due to high demand, call wait times are currently longer than normal.

 CSCS cards provide proof that individuals working on construction sites have the required training and qualifications for the type of work they carry out.

 CSCS is a not-for-profit limited company.
 Its directors are from employer organisations and unions representing the breadth of the industry.

 Holding a CSCS card is not a legislative requirement.
 It is entirely up to the principal contractor or client whether workers are required to hold a card before they are allowed on site.
 However, most principal contractors and major house builders require construction workers on their sites to hold a valid CSCS card.

 Alternatively, call 0344 994 4777.
 Lines are open from 8am to 6pm Monday to Friday, excluding Bank Holidays.

 The Construction Industry Scaffolders Record Scheme (CISRS) has been the industry recognised scaffold training scheme for over 40 years.

 It is the preferred scaffolding qualification of all the major organisations including CSCS, NSAC, HSE, Build UK, UNITE, UCATT and the largest scaffold systems manufacturers.

 The scheme which was established in the 1960s, has over 50,000 CISRS card holders in the UK, and more than 4,000 Overseas Scaffolding Training Scheme (OSTS) card holders.